microsoft/syntheseus/docs/installation.md

 Core installation includes only minimal dependencies (no ML libraries), while full installation includes all supported models and also dependencies for visualization/development.

-Both sets of instructions above assume you already cloned the repository via
+Instructions above assume you already cloned the repository via

 ```bash
 git clone https://github.com/microsoft/syntheseus.git